 The McLaren GT, along with other McLaren cars such as the Senna and 570GT, have been recalled due to a fuel tank issue.
 An NVH pad under the tank can collect debris and water, leading to corrosion of the tank.
 McLaren covers the GT with a three-year basic warranty, a ten-year corrosion warranty, a three-year drivetrain warranty, as well as with a three-year roadside assistance plan.

-The all-new GT has not been crash-tested by either the NHTSA or IIHS, so official safety ratings are unavailable at present, and will surely never be revealed as these agencies tend to shy away from testing exotic supercars and low demand cars in general.
-What we can safely assume is that McLaren has put every bit of effort into making the GT as safe as possible, especially considering their extensive experience in the motorsport industry.
+The all-new GT has not been crash-tested by either the NHTSA or IIHS, and nor is it likely to be given that these agencies tend to shy away from testing exotic supercars and low demand cars in general.
+However, we have complete confidence that McLaren has put every bit of effort into making the GT as safe as possible, especially considering its extensive experience in the motorsport industry.
 With safety systems such as an ultra-stiff, and impact-resistant carbon fiber monocoque, as well as advanced traction and stability control systems, the GT should prove to be as safe as, or even safer than the competition.

-The McLaren GT is a standalone model and is only available in a single trim.
-Unlike its more performance-orientated siblings such as the Senna, the GT concentrates on creating a more relaxed driving experience that lives up to its grand tourer name.
+The McLaren GT is a standalone model available in a single trim.
+Unlike its more performance-oriented siblings such as the Senna, the GT concentrates on creating a more relaxed driving experience that lives up to its grand tourer name.
 The exterior of the GT features dihedral doors with soft close function, heated door mirrors with dipping reverse functionality, as well as rain-sensing window wipers, LED headlights with auto-leveling, and a glazed rear tailgate with soft-close functionality.
-The interior of the GT gets manually-adjustable leather sport seats, an auto-dimming rearview mirror, dual-zone automatic climate control, as well as a seven-inch touchscreen display with Bluetooth streaming, AM/FM radio, USB and Aux connectivity, as well as navigation, and a four-speaker sound system.
+The interior of the GT gets manually-adjustable leather sport seats, an auto-dimming rearview mirror, dual-zone automatic climate control, and a seven-inch touchscreen display with Bluetooth streaming, AM/FM radio, USB and Aux connectivity, as well as navigation, and a four-speaker sound system.
 You also get keyless entry and start, as well as an alarm system.
 Safety systems include cruise control, a reverse camera, and advanced traction and stability control.

 McLaren gives new owners three options when it comes to interior specifications.
 The Standard Package includes manually adjustable comfort seats and steering column, a leather steering wheel, and leatherette headlining.
 The Pioneer package includes power-adjustable seats and a power-adjustable steering column, ambient interior lighting, as well as an Alcantara headliner and soft grain leather sill finishing.
 You also get SuperFabric soft grain Aniline leather on the luggage bay floor, and machined and knurled aluminum and Piano Gloss Black interior surrounds.
 The Luxe package includes a soft grain Aniline leather headlining.